School air raid shelters in 1940s WW2 UK

 is better than mine as he was born two years before me

-I was allocated Shelter number 6 at the far end of the school field, and was always being told off for going to the nearest shelter.
+My class was allocated Shelter number 6 at the far end of the school field, and I was always being told off for going to the nearest shelter.
 At the time my instinct told me that the nearest shelter was the best to use.

-At Silver Street School in Edmonton in the Second World War, I can't remember any air-raid shelters.
+I don't think there were any air raid shelters at my school in Edmonton.
 There were, though, very thick brick blast walls specially built in front of every entrance.
-During one air-raid, I hid under my desk and when the bomb went off all the pictures on the wall fell off and came crashing down.
+During one air raid, I hid under my desk and when the bomb went off all the pictures on the wall fell and came crashing down.

 After the war, the wood, glass and electrical fittings were stripped out and sold for scrap.
 According to records dated September 1946, thirteen air-raid shelters at the school were sealed up with reinforced concrete.
 These thirteen were shared between what were Edgware Primary School and the adjacent Edgware Secondary Modern School.